U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 13 - Autoencoders.md

 ![[Pasted image 20230329170244.png]]

-Assuming our data lives on these manifold we moving on a single direction can change how the number is rotated maybe, or maybe another direction on our manifold is
+Assuming our data lives on these manifolds we're moving on a single direction can change how the number is rotated maybe, or maybe another direction on our manifold is the shrinking.

-Disentangled representation are very hard to learn, if we change a single direction maybe from a 4 we're shrinking, rotation and becomes similar to a 6 for example.
+[[Disentangled Representations]] are very hard to learn, if we change a single direction maybe from a 4 we're shrinking, rotation and becomes similar to a 6 for example.
 So disentangling the direction is surely useful because maybe going in a single direction make changes in only one thing in our image.

-We're desperately taken these noisy thing and find a way to encode them in a neural activation hopin that neurons capture the manifold structure, manifold does this explicitly, other models build implicitly on this assumption
+We're desperately taken these noisy thing and find a way to encode them in a neural activation hoping that neurons capture the manifold structure, manifold does this explicitly, other models build implicitly on this assumption

 ## Contractive autoencoder